-It helps keep you from getting sickistock/Squaredpixels
+It helps keep you from getting sick

-It aids digestionistock/shironosov
+It aids digestion

 istock/shironosov Another one of the benefits of lemon water is that the acids help to digest food.
 “The citrus flavonoids in lemon aid the acid in the stomach in breaking down food, which may improve overall digestion,” says Palinski-Wade.
 “Warming the water seems to provide the greatest digestive benefits.”
 Aiding digestion is especially important as we get older because the amount of acid in our stomach declines with age.
 One study showed that over 30 percent of men and women over age 60 had atrophic gastritis, a condition marked by little to no stomach acid.
 In addition, if you add lemon slices and zest to your water, you may be able to harness some of the benefits of pectin, a fiber found in the pulp and peel.
 Many studies have shown fiber to improve digestion and gut health.
 Here’s how your body changes when you drink enough water.

 istock/xeni4ka Citrus fruits are a great source of vitamin C. According to the United States Department of Agriculture, a fourth of a cup of lemon juice yields 23.6 mg of vitamin C, about a third of the recommended daily allowance for women and a fourth for men.
 Vitamin C is a powerful antioxidant that helps protect cells against free radicals, and according to the National Institutes of Health, this could even help protect us again cardiovascular disease and cancer.
 And although we don’t think much about this ailment anymore, “vitamin C prevents scurvy, a disease of weakened connective tissue that results in bleeding gums, among other symptoms,” says Dr. Sukol.
 Connective tissue is also crucial for wound healing.